Matahora Airport: Facilities and development

-A new terminal was inaugurated on 8 May 2016 by former Minister of Transportation Ignasius Jonan.
-The new terminal has an area of 1524 m2 and can accommodate up to 150 people daily.
-New facilities include a more spacious boarding lounge, more modern check-in counter, arranged concession area and more hygienic toilets.
-Other land facilities include a building for the Rescue & Fire Fighting Services, a non-directional beacon, a quarantine building and a wider parking area for vehicles.
-On the air-side, the airport apron is now expanded to 103 by 73 m to cater for larger aircraft.
-A taxiway with an area of 107 by 18 m has also been constructed.
-Security-related facilities have also been improved, such as additional security screening facilities (x-ray baggage), and the construction of security posts.
+A new passenger terminal was inaugurated on 8 May 2016 by then-Minister of Transportation Ignasius Jonan.
+The terminal covers an area of 1,524 m² (16,400 sq ft) and can accommodate up to 150 passengers per day.
+Its facilities include a more spacious boarding lounge, modernised check-in counters, a reorganised concession area, and improved toilet facilities.
+Other landside facilities include a building for Rescue and Fire Fighting Services, a non-directional beacon, a quarantine building, and an expanded vehicle parking area.
+On the airside, the airport apron was expanded to 103 m × 73 m (338 ft × 240 ft) to accommodate larger aircraft.
+A 107 m × 18 m (351 ft × 59 ft) taxiway was also constructed.
+Security infrastructure was upgraded with additional passenger and baggage screening equipment, including X-ray scanners, as well as new security posts.